turbot/steampipe-plugin-datadog/docs/tables/datadog_integration_aws.md

 # Table: datadog_integration_aws

 Datadog AWS integration resource.
-Integrations allows to bring together all of the metrics and logs from your infrastructure and gain insight into the unified system .
+Integrations allows to bring together all of the metrics and logs from your infrastructure and gain insight into the unified system.

 ## Examples